 - When the injured employee is ready to return to work, s/he must submit to the HR Office a Return to Work Notice.

-Those with questions about filing Workers Comp claims at Shepherd University should phone the HR Office at 304-876-5299.
+Those with questions about filing Workers Comp claims at Shepherd University should contact the HR Office at 304-876-5299.